Russell Kirk: Journals

 Kirk wrote for many publications, especially for three U.S.-based conservative journals, National Review, which he helped found in 1955 and contributed a column for 25 years; Modern Age, which he helped found in 1957 and edited from 1957 to 1959; and the University Bookman, which he founded in 1960 and edited until his death.

 Other works

-Kirk's other important books include Eliot and his Age: T. S. Eliot's Moral Imagination in the Twentieth Century (1972), The Roots of American Order (1974), and the autobiographical Sword of the Imagination: Memoirs of a Half Century of Literary Conflict (1995).
-As was the case with his hero Edmund Burke, Kirk became renowned for the prose style of his intellectual and polemical writings.
+Kirk's other important books include Eliot and His Age: T. S. Eliot's Moral Imagination in the Twentieth Century (1972), The Roots of American Order (1974), and the autobiographical Sword of the Imagination: Memoirs of a Half Century of Literary Conflict (1995).
+In addition to his works of cultural criticism and intellectual history, Kirk also wrote extensively on education, addressing the role of moral formation, liberal learning, and the transmission of tradition in books and essays such as Decadence and Renewal in the Higher Learning (1978).
+As was the case with his hero Edmund Burke, Kirk became known for the prose style of his intellectual and polemical writings, which emphasized historical continuity, moral imagination, and literary expression.